Multi-plane lensing in wave optics: Multi-plane lens

-and is absolutely convergent, removing any ambiguities (for a detailed discussion of Picard-Lefschetz theory, see \cite{Feldbrugge:2017PhRvD}).
-For local lenses, away from the caustics, the dominant relevant saddle point is given by the unperturbed ray $\bm{x}_1 = \bm{x}_2$, hence

-This is a good approximation for the single image regions.
-Expressing the amplitude as the sum of this leading term and a term containing the details of the caustics and the interference in the multi-image regions, we write
+Assume that the phase variation $\varphi_1$ consists of a set of localized features.
+Away from the caustics, the dominant relevant saddle point is given by the unperturbed ray $\bm{x}_1 = \bm{x}_2$.
+We thus find an approximation of the diffraction integral in the single image regions $ $\\ Next, express the amplitude $\Psi_2$ as the sum of this single image approximation and a term containing the details of the interference pattern in the multi-image regions,

-so that $\delta \Psi_2(\bm{x}_2)$ vanishes outside the interesting regions.
-We express the integral over $\bm{x}_2$ as the sum of a single-plane integral plus a correction which decays exponentially in the single-image regions.
-We then write
+Note that $\delta \Psi_2(\bm{x}_2)$ decays exponentially in the single image regions away from the caustics.
+Using this expansion, we write the second integral as

-We evaluate the first integral with Picard-Lefschetz theory, deforming the integration domain to the Lefschetz thimble $\mathcal{J}_2\subset \mathbb{C}^d$.
-The second integral can be efficiently evaluated with conventional integration methods, because the perturbation $\delta\Psi_2$ renders it absolutely convergent.
-It is convenient to use Fast Fourier Transforms to evaluate the convolution with the Gaussian kernel $e^{i\bm{x}^2}$.
-We iterate this procedure till we reach the desired amplitude $\Psi(\bm{y}) = \Psi_{n+1}(\bm{y})$.
+The first integral can be efficiently evaluated with Picard-Lefschetz theory, deforming the integration domain to the Lefschetz thimble $\mathcal{J}_2\subset \mathbb{C}^d$ of the second integration variable $\bm{x}_2$.
+We evaluate the second integral with conventional integration methods.
+Since the fluctuation $\delta\Psi_2$ decays exponentially away from the caustics, it suppresses the highly oscillatory character of the integral and makes it absolutely convergent.
+In particular, in this paper, we use Fast Fourier Transforms to evaluate the convolution with the Gaussian kernel $\exp\left[i \omega \frac{1+z}{c} \frac{d_{0\ j} d_{0\ j+1}}{d_{j\ j+1}} \frac{\bm{x}^2}{2}\right]$.